Puslapio vaizdai

 against the United States, but against the British representative who had delivered judgment against his own expressed conviction, once more "sacrificing Canadian interests on the altar of Anglo-American friendship.”

-More success was reached in settling by arbitration the northeast Atlantic coast fisheries question and the dispute as to pelagic sealing in the Pacific. the outstanding achievement of the era of good neighborliness was the solution of the boundary-waters difficulty.
+More success was reached in settling by arbitration the northeast Atlantic coast fisheries question and the dispute as to pelagic sealing in the Pacific.
+But the outstanding achievement of the era of good neighborliness was the solution of the boundary-waters difficulty.
 The growing importance of many boundary waters not only for navigation and fisheries, but for irrigation and power, led to the establishment of a permanent joint high commission of three members from each country to determine all disputes as to use, obstruction, or diversion of border waters.
 The friendly relations between the two portions of this body, the common-sense procedure adopted, the unique permission granted private persons in either country to appear before the commission direct without their Government's interposition, the important, though as yet unused, provision for the service of the commission as a miniature Hague tribunal to decide any question whatever at issue between the two countries, were a lasting evidence of the statesmanship of Laurier and of the Canadian lawyer who was mainly responsible for working out the plan, Sir George Gibbons.

 The chief remaining source of friction was the customs tariff.
 Each country had put up high barriers to keep out the products of the pauper labor of its neighbor.
 Now protectionist sentiment in the United States was declining, after the orgy of the McKinley and Dingley tariffs.
 Growing cities were demanding cheaper food, manufacturers who had reached the export stage cheaper materials, and newspapers cheaper paper.
 The tariff profiteer was one of the obvious victims of the muck-raker, then in his prime.
-On the other hand, protection sentiment was stronger in Canada than in the early nineties.
-Repeated rebuffs from the United States, the vested interests of manufacturers, the coming of wide prosperity, induced content with things as they were.
+On the other hand, protection sentiment was stronger in Canada than in the early nineties. peated rebuffs from the United States, the vested interests of manufacturers, the coming of wide prosperity, induced content with things as they were.

 Then came the controversy over the retaliatory clauses of the Payne-Aldrich tariff, and as a sequel the endeavor of President Taft to secure a wider reciprocity agreement which would conciliate the growing freer trade sentiment in his country and make for friendlier relations on the whole continent.

 The Laurier government staked its fortunes on the reciprocity agreement worked out in 1911 between Mr. Fielding and representatives of the State Department.
-Neither the prime minister nor any of his colleagues had doubted that this wide and generous measure of reciprocity, conforming as it did to the demands of both Canadian parties in the past, would be accepted gladly by the American people.
+Neither the prime minister nor any of his colleagues had doubted that this wide and generous measure of reciprocity, conforming as it did to the demands of both Canadian parties in the past, would be accepted. gladly by the American people.
 They proved to have gaged opinion wrongly and went down to defeat.
 The issue was determined not in a referendum, but in a general election where many minor issues entered.
 The Government was burdened by the accumulated errors of fifteen years of office; the opposition desperate with the hunger of fifteen years' exclusion from the treasury bench.
 The manufacturers, railways, and financial interests threw their weight heavily against the pact, fearing the thin edge of the wedge of free trade and the danger of diverting East and West traffic from Canadian roads.
 The industrial cities outweighed or outshouted the country.
-In country districts many red herrings were drawn across the trail; in Quebec, where the Conservatives entered into what Laurier termed an "unholy alliance" with the Nationalists under Bourassa, Laurier was pictured to the habitant as a bad Catholic and a rampant imperialist; on the concession lines of Ontario a whispering campaign pictured him as a scheming anti-Protestant devotee.
+In country districts many red herrings were drawn across the trail; in Quebec, where the Conservatives entered into what Laurier termed an “unholy alliance" with the Nationalists under Bourassa, Laurier was pictured to the habitant as a bad Catholic and a rampant imperialist; on the concession lines of Ontario a whispering campaign pictured him as a scheming anti-Protestant devotee.
 Everywhere the flag was waved, reciprocity pictured as a long step toward annexation, and unwise United States expressions of opinion to that effect given widest currency.
 To let well enough alone, and to get even with the United States for the repeated contemptuous rejections on its part of Canadian overtures for reciprocity in earlier years, were motives weighing heavily with many electors.

 In the perspective of the years that have passed, that decision by the majority of the electors has not found approval.
 Many of the reductions in the duties on Canadian goods offered by the treaty were made later by the United States, applying of course to all countries, not to Canada alone, by the Underwood tariff; they proved of economic advantage to both peoples and did not bring the bogy of annexation a step nearer.
 The Conservative government itself was forced to move toward reciprocity in wheat and wheat products.
 Financial and industrial relations between the two peoples multiplied; Canadian railways continued to expand in American territory, United States investors bought Canadian bonds and manufacturers established branch plants, but without bringing any of the dire consequences foretold.
 Laurier waited patiently for the sober second thought of the people, and was justified by it long before the end came.